Automatic language translation

 A short video on our home page explains our role and how you can get involved.

-We’ve released the first consultation paper (PDF, 2.2 MB) in our review of the ADA.
-This paper focuses on the conduct prohibited by the ADA, including discrimination, vilification, sexual harassment and victimisation.
+We released the first consultation paper (PDF, 2.2 MB) in our review of the ADA on 19 May 2025.
+This paper focused on the conduct prohibited by the ADA, including discrimination, vilification, sexual harassment and victimisation.

 This review deals with content, concepts and language that some people may find distressing.
 This includes discrimination, sexual harassment, and vilification (including hate speech).